 10:45-11:00 Brief Break and Stretch

-11:00-12:15 Master Class: Joyce Yang, Guest Artist Featuring Ohio University Summer Piano Camp Students
+11:00-12:15 Master Class: Joyce Yang, Featured Artist Featuring Ohio University Summer Piano Camp Students

 12:15-12:45 Luncheon & Discussion Luncheon ticket must be purchased in advance.